 To sum up, internal audit is the control of controls.
 It can feature in SBL as a key part of the corporate governance framework of an organisation, and it can be viewed through the lens of risk management as a high level control in response to risk or by considering the detailed work required of IA.
 Finally, as a key component of the control system, it is important to maintain the integrity of internal audit and, from this perspective, issues of professional ethics and characteristics such as independence come into play.

-Adapted from an article originally written for P1 by Amanda Williams (a tutor and subject specialist at BPP Professional Education)
+Adapted and updated for SBL from an article originally written for P1 by Amanda Williams (a tutor and subject specialist at BPP Professional Education)